Marketing and Consumer Studies

 Tirtha Dhar

-BA, MA Delhi, M.Sc., PhD Connecticut - Associate Professor and Chair
+BA, MA Delhi, M.Sc., PhD Connecticut - Professor and Chair

 Graduate Faculty